 The (city/county/district) reports financial activity in accordance with the Cash Basis Budgeting, Accounting and Reporting System (BARS) Manual prescribed by the State Auditor's Office under the authority of Washington State law, Chapter 43.09 RCW.
-This manual prescribes a financial reporting framework that differs from generally accepted accounting principles (GAAP) in the following manner:
+This manual prescribes a financial reporting framework that differs from Generally Accepted Accounting Principles (GAAP) in the following manner:

-- Financial transactions are recognized on a cash basis of accounting as described below. - Component units are required to be disclosed, but are not included in the financial statements (see note to the financial statements). - Government-wide statements, as defined in GAAP, are not presented. - All funds are presented, rather than a focus on major funds. - The Schedule of Liabilities is required to be presented with the financial statements as supplementary information. - Supplementary information required by GAAP is not presented. - Ending balances are not presented using the classifications defined in GAAP.
+- Financial transactions are recognized on a cash basis of accounting as described below. - Component units are required to be disclosed, but are not included in the financial statements (see Note X Component Unit(s), Joint Ventures, and Related Parties). - Government-wide statements, as defined in GAAP, are not presented. - All funds are presented, rather than a focus on major funds. - The Schedule of Liabilities is required to be presented with the financial statements as supplementary information. - Supplementary information required by GAAP is not presented. - Ending balances are presented using classifications that are similar to the ending balance classification in GAAP.